martijnLankhorst/pyjjasim/README.md

 More examples:
 ![alt text](./examples/images/biassed_honeycomb.png?raw=true)
+Example of a frustrated honeycomb array with horizontal current bias.
+Snapshot of time evolution.
+The electric potential gradually increases from left to right.

 ![alt text](./examples/images/shapiro_steps.png?raw=true)
+Example of giant Shapiro steps in a square array.
+The external current has an DC and AC component causing resonance in the form of voltage plateaus.

 ![alt text](./examples/images/disordered.png?raw=true)
+Example of a disordered array with different types of Josephson vortices.

 If you have any questions, comments, complaints, bug reports, feature requests, etc.